 The Compensation Plan

-An MLM will not be an MLM if you weren’t able to make money on “multiple levels”.
+An MLM would not be an MLM if you couldn’t make money on “multiple levels.”

-Get Joe to join Sue and Sue to join Bill and everyone can make money.
+Get Joe to join Sue and Sue to join Bill; everyone can make money.

 That’s the idea and why the owners of MLMs are able to make lots and lots of it.